kmatheussen/common-ladspa-plugins/README.md

 # common-ladspa-plugins

-Ideally, it should be enough to write './build_all.sh', but you might want to edit some scripts to make it work.
+Ideally, it should be enough to write './build_all.sh', but you might need to edit some scripts to make it work.

 Anyhow, running ./build_all.sh is supposed to compile the most common LADSPA plugins for linux64, mingw64, mingw32, and darwin64.
 You need cross compilers from mxe (http://mxe.cc) and osxcross (https://github.com/tpoechtrager/osxcross).